cz-cli Installation and Usage Guide

 Performance DiagnosticsView SQL Job status, results, and execution profilecz-cli job, cz-cli sql --job-profile

-AI Agent IntegrationEnable Agents to invoke Singdata capabilities using natural languagecz-cli agent run, cz-cli ai-guide
+AI Agent IntegrationEnable Agents to invoke Singdata capabilities using natural languagecz-cli agent run

 Data Source ManagementManage external data sources, preparing for sync and import taskscz-cli datasource